Robert P. Aitken: Other

 He also acted as secretary of the Genesee County Fire Insurance Company.

 Personal life

-On March 12, 1843, he married Sarah Johnstone (August 2, 1823 – May 4, 1886).
+On March 12, 1843, he married Sarah Johnstone.
 They had ten children, five sons and five daughters.
-One of their sons was David D. Aitken (September 5, 1853 – May 26, 1930), also a politician.
+One of their sons was David D. Aitken, also a politician.

 Death

-Aitken died on April 3, 1905, of unknown causes.
+Aitken died on April 3, 1905.
 He is buried in historic Glenwood Cemetery in Flint, next to his wife and children.

 Legacy

 Aitken's 1843 Greek Revival/Italianate style farmhouse at 1110 N. Linden Rd. in Flint Township, Michigan was added to The National Register of Historic Places as an example of high-quality 19th century architecture on November 26, 1982.
 It was later owned by his son David D. Aitken and remains a private residence.